bareboat-necessities/bbn-nmea200-m5atom/bbn-nmea2000-env-m5atom/README.md

 - M5Atom Lite
 - Can CAIS3050G module for M5Atom (for NMEA 2000)
 - Env III Sensor with SHT30 and QMP6988 module for M5Atom
+- Optional: M5Stack I2C hub (if you plan to connect more i2c sensors, like illuminance, IMU, etc)

 ## Patches